Proposed National Park Reserve in the South Okanagan-Similkameen

 How will fires be managed?

 Syilx peoples have managed the landscape through controlled burns for millenia.
 Parks Canada is a leader with more than 30 years of experience in fire management and using fire to naturally restore and maintain the ecological integrity of national parks.
+Parks Canada also manages fire and fuel sources to protect important resources and infrastructure and to prevent catastrophic wildfire.

 A fire management plan and a vegetation management plan will be developed for the proposed national park reserve.